marifyo/fggcosha/_posts/2014-05-10-reunion-weekend.md

 ## 3rd Alumni Reunion/Convention

-The alumni chapter cordially invites all FGGC Onitsha alumni, along with their friends and family, to our 3rd reunion/convention weekend which takes place this year in **Baltimore, MD**.
+The alumni chapter cordially invites all FGGC Onitsha alumni, along with their friends and family, to our 3rd reunion/convention weekend, which takes place this year in **Baltimore, MD**.

 Atlanta 2011 and Houston 2012 were great!
 Maryland 2014 promises to be even better. **Don't miss out.
 Start making your arrangements today.**
 {: .notice}